k8af/fvtt-buster-Dockerfile/README.md

 ----

 ## Project Aims
-The project aim is to provide a basic workflow for a reliable docker container to start FoundryVTT on Debian 10 (slim) docker container.
+The project aim is to provide a Dockerfile to build your own debian 10 docker image and to start a container for FoundryVTT.

 ## Iterating workflow objects
 | ID | Object | Description |